thingsboard/thingsboard.github.io/docs/user-guide/ui/widget-library.md

         title: 'Click the "+" button in the upper right corner of the "Widgets" page.
 Select "Import widget" from the drop-down menu;'
     1:
         image: /images/user-guide/ui/widgets/widget-library/wl-import-widget-2-ce.png
-        title: 'In the popup, you will be prompted to upload the JSON file.
+        title: 'In the pop-up, you will be prompted to upload the JSON file.
 Drag and drop a file from your computer, then click the "Import" to add a widget to the widget bundle;'
     2:
         image: /images/user-guide/ui/widgets/widget-library/wl-import-widget-3-ce.png
         title: 'The widget is imported.'